 - Base: white sheets, white duvet.

-- Mid-layer: quilt or coverlet in muted purple.
+- Mid-layer: a quilt or coverlet in muted purple.

-- Top: chunky knit throw in cream or lilac at the foot of the bed.
+- Top: a chunky knit throw in cream or lilac at the foot of the bed.

 - Accent: one patterned pillow to tie everything together.